darksos34/model-libary/README.md

 * Conversion between Domain Object and DTO can be costly, but it’s essential for distributed applications.

 ## 2. How can you implement a model library in your project?
-This library can be implemented in your project by following these steps below
+This library can be implemented in your project by following the steps below

 ### 2.1 Create a Spring Boot Application
 Go to [Spring](start.spring.io) and create a new Spring Boot project.